jsmith/school/bio1001/midterm2.md

 ## Process
 The high level process is:
-1. Separation: DNA strands seperate
+1. Separation: DNA strands separate
 2. Enzymes bind and use each strand as a template

 It is a *semiconservative* process as each new double helix consists of one new and one old strand.
 It is also a fact process (50-500 nucleotides / second) and an accurate process (1 mistake / 10 billion nucleotides).
 The whole process required more than ten different proteins.

 ### Primers
 The replication process begins with a predetermined sequence of nucleotides.
 It is a AT rich sequence at the site of replication. *Primers* are RNA sequences which bind to the specific sequence.
+These primers provide the initial 3' OH and are constructed by *primase*.
 Within eukaryotic cells, replication begins at several site simultaneously.

-### Seperation
+### Separation
 After the primers are attached, *helicase* begins to unwind the strands in both directions by breaking the hydrogen bonds. *Single-strand binding proteins* protect the unwound ssDNA.
 While unwinding, the strands also become very twisted.
 Another protein called *topoismomerase* breaks, untwists and rejoins the strands ahead of the DNA helicase.

 ## Synthesis
-After separation begins, *DNA polymerase* catalyze the dehydration reactions neccessary for the addition of nucleotides to make the new strands of DNA.
+After separation begins, *DNA polymerase III* catalyze the dehydration reactions necessary for the addition of nucleotides to make the new strands of DNA.
 This reaction also requires a 3' OH group.

+DNA polymerase only catalyzes the addtion of nucleoside triphosphates to the 3' end; however, since there is a replication fork the actual replication occurs in both directions simultaneously.

+DNA polymerase also features a sliding clamp to reattach the hydrogen bonds.
+The synthesis of the *leading strand* is continuous whereas the synthesis of the *lagging strand* is discontinuous.
+As the lagging strand has multiple DNA fragments, called *okazaki fragments*, there are multiple RNA fragments. *DNA polymerase I* replaces the RNA primers with DNA. *DNA ligase* links the okazaki fragments.

+*DNA polymerase* detects and corrects errors during replication.
+Later, other enzymes also do some "proofreading".

+## Termination
+In prokaryotes, replication continues until the whole circular strand is complete.
+In eukaryotes, chromosome replication terminates at *telomeres*.
+In humans, the sequence consists of TTAGGG repeated ~2500x.

+Each replication cycle, the lagging strand is shortened by the primer length.
+Humans can lose up to 300 base pairs of *telomeric DNA* per replication.
+After 50-70 divisions, most cells die; however, some cells maintain their telomeres using *telomerase* which catalyzes the addition of *telomeric sequences*.
+This protein is produced in the vast majority of cancer cells.

+# Lecture 11: Transcription
+Most DNA encodes proteins (the rest encode RNA).
+Specific sequences, called *genes*, of DNA encode specific proteins.
+This process is similiar in both eukaryotes and prokaryotes.

+This *transcription* process begins and ends at specific sequences of nucleotides. *mRNA* is produced from one DNA strand.
+During the *translation* phase, a polymer of amino acids called *polypeptide* is created.

+## Prokaryotes vs. Eukaryotes
+Transcription and translation occur simultaneously in prokaryotes at no specific location.

+In eukaryotes, the two processes are spatially separated by the nucleus.
+There may be additional processing that occurs before transport.

+Multiple *ribosome* may be attached to one mRNA molecule.

+## Regulatory Sequence & Mechanisms of Transcription
+The *regulatory sequence* is a region "upstream" of the beginning of the gene.
+It controls factors such as timing, location and amount of gene expression.
+The beginning of the transcription starts at a predetermined location called the *promoter*.
+This is the binding site for RNA polymerase.

+The *transcription start site* is the first nucleotide in the mRNA that is produced which is located before the end of the promoter.
+The *transcription unit* is the full mRNA sequence that is copied.
+The *protein coding sequence* is only a subunit of this sequence.

+A eukaryotic promoter includes a *TATA box*.
+Before *RNA polymerase II* can find, several *transcription factors* must bind to the DNA.
+After the RNA polymerase has bound, additional transcription factors are bound forming the *transcription initiation complex*.

+RNA polymerase II separates by melting and catalyzes the polymerization of RNA 5' 3'.

+For RNA, U pairs with A instead of T.

+# Lecture 12: RNA Processing
+Enzymes in the nucleus modify *pre-RNA* before it is transported out.
+During this event, both ends of the pre-RNA are altered.
+In addition, some interior parts are also cut out and spliced together.

+## End Modification
+At the 5' end a *cap* is added and at the 3' end *poly-A tail* is added.
+This allows RNA to be exported, protects it from degradation and help the ribosome bind.

+The cap is *guanosine triphosphate*.
+It forms a triphosphate linkage.
+A methyl group is also added to the cap at N7 to form 7-methylguanosine.

+A complex of proteins recognizes a *polyadenylation signal* in the *3'UTR*, the section of the mRNA that immediately follows the termination codon, and initiates the *polyadenylation* process.
+The complex cleaves the 3' end and adds a long chain of *adenine nucleotides* called the poly-A tail (long sequence of A's).

+## Interior Modification
+Within the mRNA, *introns* are intervening sequences that are transcribed but removed. *Exons* are sequences that remain and that are spliced together.

+The process is completed by a large complex of proteins and RNA called a *spliceosome*.
+One of the key items is called *snRNPs* which stands for *small nuclear ribonucleic proteins* which consists of snRNA and protein.

+The intron ends are recognized by the snRNAs by binding to specific sequences at the ends via complementary base pairing, like usual.
+There are different kinds of snRNAs which bind to other locations on the intron.
+The ends of the introns are then cut at these splice sites and the exons are joined together.

+Introns exist for many reasons.
+Some introns control gene expression.
+Furthermore, some genes code for multiple polypeptides depending on which areas are treated as exons during splicing.
+This is called *alternative RNA splicing*.
+For example, the *doublesex* gene on the fruit fly *Drosophila melanogaster* produces two different sex proteins.
+About 60% of human genes are spliced into more than one different mRNA for a total of ~100,000 proteins.
+For example, the muscle protein *α-trpomysin* codes for the heart muscle and uterine muscle.